 Unique support addresses, not used for users

 Your users contact you at your support addresses.
-If you use external support addresses (i.e. support@mycompany.com), Zendesk Support prevents mail loops by disallowing users with one of your support addresses as their email.
+If you use external support addresses (for example, support@mycompany.com), Zendesk Support prevents mail loops by disallowing users with one of your support addresses as their email.
 In other words, if you have an end-user whose email address is support@example.com, you cannot enable support@example.com as a support address.
 If you have support@example.com as a support address, you cannot create a user with that address.

 We do this to prevent notifications being sent to your support addresses.
 If we did send email to one of them, they would automatically forward that email back to Zendesk Support, creating another ticket.
-This process would then continue to loop, resulting in many tickets or comments.
+This process would continue to loop, resulting in many tickets or comments.

 Bulk mail and no-reply addresses do not create tickets